ssire/axel-forms/README.md

 This repository contains some sample templates in the `templates` folder.
 You can open those templates using the editor in the `editor` folder.
-To launch the editor just open the `editor/editor.xhtml` file inside your browser (Firefox recommended, see the security note displayed by the original AXEL editor).
+To launch the editor just open the `editor/editor.xhtml` file inside your browser (Firefox recommended, see the security note displayed in the launch screen).

 If you are just interested in using and deploying AXEL-FORMS, all you need to do is to build the library (see below) and to copy the `dist/axel-forms.js`